 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Garden Grill is a table service character meal located in Epcot’s Future World.
-It is one of my favorite character meals in all of Disney World.
-I feel that the food at Garden Grill is much better than at any other character meal restaurant.
+Looking for a fun character meal at Disney World that doesn’t include princesses?
+Garden Grill, located in Epcot’s Future World, is one of my all-time favorite character meals.
+I feel that the food at Garden Grill is much better than at any other character meal restaurant at Disney World.
 If you are considering where to go to dine with the characters, this is a great choice.
 Here is my review of Garden Grill.

 When it comes to the decor, Garden Grill is probably the most unique restaurant you will find on property.
 This is because it is a revolving restaurant.
 It turns slowly as you are dining.
 You don’t really notice the movement, but if you look up at the walls during your meal, you will realize that your view is different than when you first sat down.
 The restaurant is designed as a two-tiered circle with the kitchen in the very center of the restaurant.
 The tables are located around the edges of the circle on both tiers.
 The movement is a little more noticeable on the bottom tier than it is on the top tier.
 This is because the bottom tier diners have a better view of the change in scenery.